 This training will extinguish common false misconceptions plaguing law enforcement while providing a sense of relief for administrators knowing that their staff has received the tools they need to prevent accusations of misconduct and litigious claims.
 Case law is the law that is established by the outcome of former cases.
 Without knowing what is constitutionally permitted action in response to a set of circumstances police work is merely a guessing game.
 We are thrilled when our students leave class ready to perform in the field confidently and without hesitation knowing the action they are taking is supported by our courts rulings.
 A must have knowledge for all divisions, especially supervisory.

 Instructor Daniel Foster began his law enforcement career in 2011 as a Pennsylvania Police Officer.
 He has served as a Military Police Officer in the United States Marine Corps and is currently a member of the United States Air Force.
-Foster is presently employed as a Corporal in the Patrol Division of a Western Pennsylvania municipality where he serves as an SRT Operator, Field Training Officer, and an IACP certified Drug Recognition Expert.
+Foster is presently employed as a Corporal in the Patrol Division of a Western Pennsylvania municipality where he serves as an SRT Operator, Field Training Officer.
 He is also a member of the countywide Drug Task Force.

 Early in his career, Foster understood the importance of mastering case law to guide his actions in the field.
 His vast knowledge of case law has directly led to numerous significant arrests and seizures.
 Viewed as a case law expert among his peers, he is routinely called upon to offer guidance in the field.
 Foster is a recipient of a National Interdiction Award and has received numerous other awards throughout his military and law enforcement careers.
 Additionally, he holds a bachelor’s degree in Criminal Justice and a master’s degree in Criminal Justice and Business Administration.